 5. Use secure HR systems

-Sharing data via a secure HR system like Cezanne HR, avoids the need to send sensitive information by email.
+Sharing data via secure HR systems like Cezanne HR, avoids the need to send sensitive information by email.
 Cezanne HR’s role-based security allows you to decide who can view and/or edit different types of information (such as contact information, bank details or salaries ), and data in transit is protected by encryption and other security measures.

 If self-service is enabled for your employees in the people management software, you can send a separate email to let them know they can update details directly in the system.
 In addition, ‘restricted’ security roles can be defined for third parties – such as payroll providers – so they can access the relevant data directly from the system.
 Not only do you avoid the risk of sharing information by email, but the data will be up to date, too.